thisismypassport/shrinko8/README.md

 If you want to create a png cart:

-`python timp_p8_tools.py path-to-input.p8 path-to-output.p8 --minify --format png`
+`python timp_p8_tools.py path-to-input.p8 path-to-output.png --minify`

 This tool often compresses a bit better than Pico-8. (caveat - if your *code* contains pre-compressed strings, this tool will currently give worse compression)